-The Company has not applied the following IASB standard amendment that has been issued, but is not yet effective:
+The Company has not applied the following IASB amendment and standard that have been issued, but are not yet effective:

-• IAS 21 (as amended in 2023) - The Effect of Changes in Foreign Exchange Rates - effective for periods beginning on or after January 1, 2025, with earlier application permitted.
-The amendments contain guidance to specify when a currency is exchangeable and how to determine the exchange rate when it is not.
+- IAS 21 (as amended in 2023) The Effect of Changes in Foreign Exchange Rates effective for periods beginning on or after January 1, 2025, with earlier application permitted.
+The amendments contain guidance to specify when a currency is exchangeable and how to determine the exchange rate when it is not. - IFRS 18 (as issued in 2024) Presentation and Disclosure of Financial Statements effective for periods beginning on or after January 1, 2027, with earlier application permitted.
+The standard replaces IAS 1, Presentation of Financial Statements, and includes requirements for the presentation and disclosure of information in financial statements, such as the presentation of subtotals within the statement of operations and the disclosure of management-defined performance measures within the financial statements.

-The Company is currently in the process of assessing the impact the adoption of the above amendment will have on the Consolidated Financial Statements.
+The adoption of the amendment to IAS 21 is not expected to have a significant impact on the Consolidated Financial Statements.
+The Company is currently in the process of assessing the impact the adoption of IFRS 18 will have on the Consolidated Financial Statements.